richardschwabe/rassetfinder/README.md

  engine::virustotal          https://www.virustotal.com     Requires API Key via environment var:VT_API_KEY
 ```

 You can signup on virustotal.com for a free API key.
-Simply put your key in the environment variable VT_API_KEY.
+Simply put your key in the environment variable `VT_API_KEY`.
 If it is not present, the tool skips checks on virustotal.com

 If you want more sources to be implemented, please submit an issue or do a PR.